Menu 0203 129 88 66

 Hunger and malnutrition – many people living in poverty don’t have enough food to eat, leading to malnutrition and other health problems.

-Limited opportunities – poverty can limit someone’s opportunities for education, employment, and financial stability.
+Limited opportunities – poverty can limit someone’s education, employment, and financial stability opportunities.

 Increased stress levels – people living in poverty often experience stress due to difficult circumstances.